Zambales: Languages

 Sambal, Tagalog, and Ilocano are the three main languages of Zambales.
 Ilocano has 115,337 native speakers, Sambal has 114,637, and Tagalog has 250,637 (plus 24,995 non-native speakers).
-More than 119,126 spoke other languages as their parent tongue, such as Kapampangan and Pangasinan, including non-Philippine languages such as English and Hokkien Chinese.
+Sambal residents in Iba have switched their language from Sambal to Ilocano & Tagalog, while Castillejos has shifted from Ilocano to Tagalog, and Cabangan from Ilocano and Sambal to Tagalog.
+Sambal & Sambalic languages as a whole are most closely related to Kapampangan.
+More than 119,126 spoke other languages as their parent tongue, such as Kapampangan and Pangasinan (also spoken by Sambals on the Zambales-Pangasinan boundary), including non-Philippine languages such as English and Hokkien Chinese.
+Other Sambalic languages spoken in Zambales are Botolan, Ambala, and Mag-antsi.
 About 75 percent of the population speaks and understands English to varying degrees of fluency, and road signs are mostly written in that language.

 Economy

+Zambales is considered first-class when it achieved its annual revenue growth of P2.09 billion from 2020 to 2022 with economy grew by 5% in 2023, which was slower than the 11.2% growth in 2022.
 Tourism plays a large role in the economy of Zambales.
 Local and foreign tourist flock its many beaches creating many job opportunities and contributing to the economy.
-Most of the province is still agricultural but there are considerable industrial zones that provide jobs not just for residents of Zambales but also for neighboring provinces.
+Most of the province is still agricultural but there are considerable industrial & commercial zones that provide jobs not just for residents of Zambales but also for neighboring provinces.
 Mining has recently been booming in Zambales where there is an abundant deposit of Nickel and other minerals.

 Zambales is basically an agricultural province.
 The chief products are rice, mangoes, corn, vegetables, and root crops.
 Major industries include farming, fishing, and mining.